kaberege2/alx-backend-python/messaging_app/README.md

-# 📬 Messaging App (Kubernetes-Ready)
+# 📬 Messaging App (Kubernetes-Ready + CI/CD)

-A secure messaging application built with Django and Django REST Framework, now containerized with Docker and orchestrated using Kubernetes.
+A secure messaging application built with Django and Django REST Framework, containerized with Docker, orchestrated with Kubernetes, and now fully integrated with CI/CD pipelines using **Jenkins** and **GitHub Actions**.

 Supports user registration, JWT-based authentication, conversations, message handling, custom permissions, pagination, and filtering.

 ---